 Huffman v.
 Hospital - The decedent in this wrongful death matter was 65 years old when he presented to Gaston Memorial Hospital’s Emergency Department in January of 2006 complaining of difficulty breathing and disorientation.
-The patient’s medical history included morbid obesity (over 560 lbs.), chronic respiratory acidosis, obstructive sleep apnea, hyperkalemia, congestive heart failure, chronic atrial fibrillation and possible renal failure.
+The patient’s medical history included morbid obesity (more than 560 pounds), chronic respiratory acidosis, obstructive sleep apnea, hyperkalemia, congestive heart failure, chronic atrial fibrillation, and possible renal failure.
 After admission to post-ICU, the patient was administered medications that made him incontinent of bowel.
 At one point, a primary care nurse requested assistance with cleaning the patient, and several personnel responded.
 The head of the bed was lowered to a flat position in order to reposition the patient from side to side for cleaning.
-The patient became agitated, complained of shortness of breath and asked to be positioned with his head back up.
+The patient became agitated, complained of shortness of breath, and asked to be positioned with his head back up.
 Shortly after completing the cleaning process, it was realized that another cleaning would be necessary.
-During the second cleaning, the patient complained again of shortness of breath then became unresponsive and stopped breathing, whereupon a Code Blue was called.
+During the second cleaning, the patient complained again of shortness of breath then became unresponsive and stopped breathing, whereupon a "code blue" was called.

 Butner v.
-Ophthalmologist. - The Defendant physician, a retina specialist, was accused of inappropriately treating a small retinal tear with surrounding sub-retinal fluid by using a Barrier Laser rather than applying a scleral buckle.
+Ophthalmologist - The defendant physician, a retina specialist, was accused of inappropriately treating a small retinal tear with surrounding sub-retinal fluid by using a Barrier Laser rather than applying a scleral buckle.
 Plaintiff alleged that the more invasive procedure, the scleral buckle, was needed to provide more effective protection against future detachment.
-The Plaintiff further alleged that the Defendant did not obtain proper informed consent related to her treatment options, and that he did not appropriately monitor the patient’s progress and condition following the laser procedure.
-Approximately four months after the laser procedure, the Plaintiff suffered a complete retinal detachment and loss of vision in the right eye.
-After 2½ years of treatment by other providers aimed at salvaging the patient’s eye, the Plaintiff elected to have the eye removed as the result of ongoing pain.
+The plaintiff further alleged that the defendant did not obtain proper informed consent related to her treatment options, and that he did not appropriately monitor the patient’s progress and condition following the laser procedure.
+Approximately four months after the laser procedure, the plaintiff suffered a complete retinal detachment and loss of vision in the right eye.
+After two and a half years of treatment by other providers aimed at salvaging the patient’s eye, the plaintiff elected to have the eye removed as the result of ongoing pain.
 At the conclusion of a three-week trial, the jury returned a verdict of no negligence in less than half an hour.
 Plaintiff’s counsel had asked the jury to award in excess of $2 million.

 The Estate of Hicks v.
-Emergency Medicine Physician. - This case was tried over five weeks in January and February of 2014.
-The Estate alleged negligence in the Emergency Department treatment of the decedent, a 19-year old new mother of a baby boy who had been delivered six weeks earlier via an emergent C-section.
-The decedent presented three times to the Emergency Department with worsening vital signs, nausea and vomiting at each successive presentation.
+Emergency Medicine Physician - This case was tried over five weeks in January and February of 2014.
+The estate alleged negligence in the emergency department treatment of the decedent, a 19-year-old new mother of a baby boy who had been delivered six weeks earlier via an emergent C-section.
+The decedent presented three times to the emergency department with worsening vital signs, nausea, and vomiting at each successive presentation.
 She was diagnosed as suffering from viral gastroenteritis and sent home after the first two visits.
 On the third visit, she was admitted to the hospital, and over the ensuing nine hours, deteriorated into septic shock and DIC.
 Following her death, an autopsy revealed a fusobacterium necrophorum infection of the uterus.
-Plaintiff alleged that administration of broad spectrum antibiotics at any of the three Emergency Department visits would have saved the patient’s life.
-After a 5-week trial, the jury returned a verdict in favor of the Defendants.
+Plaintiff alleged that administration of broad spectrum antibiotics at any of the three emergency department visits would have saved the patient’s life.
+After a five-week trial, the jury returned a verdict in favor of the defendants.
 Plaintiff did not appeal.

-An autopsy revealed approximately three feet of necrotic small bowel allegedly resulting from a seatbelt injury in the motor vehicle accident.
+An autopsy revealed approximately three feet of necrotic small bowel allegedly resulting from a seat belt injury in the motor vehicle accident.
 The hospital, represented by Chip Holmes, went to trial on an apparent agency allegation in March of 2014.
-After one week of trial, Plaintiff’s counsel dismissed the hospital, with prejudice, citing the effectiveness of Mr. Holmes at the trial of the case as the sole reason for the dismissal.
+After one week of trial, plaintiff’s counsel dismissed the hospital, with prejudice, citing the effectiveness of Chip at the trial of the case as the sole reason for the dismissal.

 Williams v.
-Brevard College, et. al. – This was a Will caveat action on behalf of Brevard College and other beneficiaries of the 2010 Will and Trust of a wealthy lifelong resident of Transylvania County.
-The Decedent had bequeathed over $16 Million to three non-profits in the county, including our client, Brevard College as residual beneficiary.
-The family of the Decedent alleged that the Will had been procured through undue influence by several of the beneficiaries, including representatives of the College.
-The family also alleged that the Decedent’s mental capacity made him vulnerable to undue influence.
-The matter was tried over six weeks in the Fall of 2014 with dozens of witnesses called by both sides.
-After approximately 4 hours of deliberation, the jury returned a verdict in favor of the College and the other beneficiaries.
+Brevard College, et. al. – This was a will caveat action on behalf of Brevard College and other beneficiaries of the 2010 will and trust of a wealthy lifelong resident of Transylvania County.
+The decedent had bequeathed more than $16 million to three nonprofits in the county, including our client, Brevard College, as residual beneficiary.
+The family of the decedent alleged that the will had been procured through undue influence by several of the beneficiaries, including representatives of the college.
+The family also alleged that the decedent’s mental capacity made him vulnerable to undue influence.
+The matter was tried over six weeks in the fall of 2014 with dozens of witnesses called by both sides.
+After approximately four hours of deliberation, the jury returned a verdict in favor of the college and the other beneficiaries.
 Thereafter, the matter was successfully defended and upheld before the North Carolina Court of Appeals and Supreme Court.